headsupdev/agile/agile-runtime/src/main/docs/readme.txt

 Alternatively you can use the contact form available at: http://headsupdev.com/contact/

-Copyright (C) 2009-2012 Heads Up Development Ltd. All rights reserved. http://headsupdev.com/
+Copyright (C) 2009-2012 Heads Up Development.
+All rights reserved. http://headsupdev.com/